Office hours: Mon - Thurs 08:30 - 18:00

 When to go?

 This area of the Vaucluse is at its best in late spring and early autumn – try walking at the time of the ‘vendange’, the grape harvest in September, when the vineyards will be full of activity.
-Or a little later into October when the leaves are changing colour and the landscape is a riot of browns and oranges.
-The Avignon Festival in July makes accommodation harder to come by then (and more expensive) and the weather is in any case probably too hot for walking.
+We don’t offer this route in July as the Avignon Festival makes accommodation harder to come by then (and more expensive), and the weather is in any case probably too hot for walking in high summer.

 Start Dates